-Working smart, beats working hard and in some cases working more can actually have damaging effects on what’s accomplished.
+Working smart beats working hard and in some cases working more can actually have damaging effects on what’s accomplished.
 However, while it is possible – working less and accomplishing more isn’t always easy.
 It requires you to think creatively and find effective ways of doing things.

 Highly effective people are also highly efficient but they take their efforts to the next level.
-They focus on accomplishing the tasks that will make the biggest impact for them, their families, and their businesses.
+They focus on accomplishing the tasks that will make the biggest impact on them, their families, and their businesses.
 Unlike merely efficient people, they get the right things done.

 To accomplish a lot in little time is really based on your productivity levels.
 A lot of what you’ll read surrounding this issue is pretty basic – delegate, batch, keep a to-do list and while those are all great ideas, and you should consider doing them, you also need some ‘hacks’ that will allow you to slay your goals every single day.